dataiku/dss-plugin-sage-insights/README.md

             matplotlib
             plotly
             ```
-        1. No containers, Code Studios will buuild that
+        1. No containers, Code Studios will build that
         1. Save and build local
 1. Dedicated Code Studio
     1. Create a new Code Studio template, use the label of `sage_dashboard`